 Non-contact visits with family and friends are a privilege.
 All visitors must have a valid state picture ID and

-show it prior to being let upstairs.
+show it when checking in to visit.
 No exceptions.

 Only pre-approved adults and children accompanied by a pre-approved adult may visit, with a limit of three adult

 visitors per inmate.
 Inmates may change their visitor's list on the 1st Monday of each month they are incarcerated.